How to Test Your Fertility

-For women the test is based on the level of FSH in the urine (Follicle Stimulating hormone).
-As a woman gets older and nears the menopause the levels of FSH increase (so higher levels are a bad thing).
+For women the test is based on the level of FSH in the urine (Follicle Stimulating Hormone).
+As a woman gets older and/or nears the menopause the levels of FSH increase (so higher levels are a bad thing).
 Therefore by testing the FSH levels on a certain day of your cycle (usually day 3) you can get an idea of how close to menopause you may be and hence the likelihood of getting pregnant.

 This is a simple test that takes 30 minutes to give the results.
 Although the detection of FSH levels may not uncover all fertility problems, it is a good guide to whether or not a woman is able to get pregnant.
-Of course there may be other issues for example checking the falopian tubes for blockages and treating problems like endometriosis and PCOS but this test is useful if you are over 35 in particular.
+Of course there may be other issues for example checking the fallopian tubes for blockages and treating problems like endometriosis and PCOS but this test is useful if you are over 35 in particular.